WebAssembly/design/FutureFeatures.md

 [Dynamic loading](MVP.md#code-loading-and-imports) is in [the MVP](MVP.md), but all loaded modules have their own [separate heaps](MVP.md#heap) and cannot share [function pointers](MVP.md#function-pointers).
-Dynamic linking will allow developers to share heaps and function pointers between WebAssembly modules, but requires an implementation which properly handle ABI compatibility.
+Dynamic linking will allow developers to share heaps and function pointers between WebAssembly modules.

 WebAssembly will support both load-time and run-time (`dlopen`) dynamic linking of both WebAssembly modules and non-WebAssembly modules (e.g., on the web, ES6